magnusmccune/m3_data_logger/README.md

 - Free heap ~302KB
 - IMU initialization with test readings
 - GPS status (acquiring/locked)
+- Battery voltage and state of charge

 **Troubleshooting**: If "Invalid head of packet" error, hold BOOT button during upload or reduce upload_speed to 115200 in platformio.ini.

+**Important**: Device enters deep sleep when IDLE to save battery.
+To wake the device, press the hardware RESET button (not the Qwiic button).
+The Qwiic button is only for starting/stopping recordings once the device is awake.

 ## Project Structure